Are you looking for the best membership website platforms?

 You start working on your membership website by first creating an actual website.
 I know, this is pretty obvious but still.

 You can build your page with WordPress or use a website builder that allows you to operate your new business model from one location.

 We recommend WordPress if you ever plan to expand your website with exclusive areas, new features and other custom work.

 But a membership website builder is even better if you want to keep it simple.

 1. Think of your membership model

-Even though we’re sure you already know what your business model is, this is the are for those who don’t.
+Even though we’re sure you already know your business model, this is the are for those who don’t.